goldenjg/Mobi_read_all_xml/README.md

 * has Windows 10 file paths

-Read xml license files for each plant and put them in a csv file for spreadsheet viewing
+Read all xml license files for each plant and put them in a csv file for spreadsheet viewing